 By Brother Mike Sheerin, F.M.S.

-Brother Mike is the campus minister for faith formation and leadership at St. John’s University’s Queens campus in Jamaica.
+Brother Mike Sheerin, F.M.S., is a campus minister at St. John’s University, Jamaica.